By Laura Cronin 10 Jan 2023 6 min read

 FAQs

-Review the job description and requirements, and brush up on any relevant technical skills or knowledge.
+A: Review the job description and requirements, and brush up on any relevant technical skills or knowledge.
 Practice discussing your past experiences and projects, and be prepared to walk the interviewer through your thought process on technical problem-solving questions.
-Research the company and industry and prepare a list of questions to ask the interviewer about the job and the company.
+Research the companies and industry, and prepare a list of questions to ask the interviewers about the aircraft maintenance engineer jobs and the companies.

 Engineers work in various fields and industries, including aerospace, chemical, civil, electrical, mechanical, computer science, and biomedical engineering.